kammitama5/kammitama5.github.io/_posts/2020-09-29-Tuesday-September-29th.md

 ## Memory
 - I decided to write this before I get further into my degree because I still remember a lot of it.
 - It's sometimes asked of me why I don't happen to have any research qualifications from say, undergrad.
 So let's get that out of the way.
 I didn't go to school to study Science (although I did do a split in high school of Arts and Science).
-As I've said before, realized a gaping hole in my high school education and didn't think Science was creative (to be fair, I didn't quite figure out at the time that science, as taught in my country, was wrapped up in neo-colonialism, and that the Arts in my country was the only space sort of exploring ways of understanding that or breaking out of that.
+As I've said before, I realized a gaping hole in my high school education and didn't think Science was creative (to be fair, I didn't quite figure out at the time that science, as taught in my country, was wrapped up in neo-colonialism, and that the Arts in my country was the only space sort of exploring ways of understanding that or breaking out of that.
 Plus, I thought my writing skills were weak compared to my Maths skills (at the time they really